 Floating Cloud Licenses

-TouchDesigner offers Floating Cloud Licenses using Wibu/CodeMeter's CmCloud licensing technology.
+TouchDesigner offers floating licenses using Wibu/CodeMeter's CmCloud licensing technology.

-Additionally, the floating cloud licenses offer a solution for organizations looking to have a pool of licenses available to any of their staff, world-wide.
-This is different from the Dongle based floating licensing, since that solution requires the Dongle and the user machines to be on the same LAN.
+Floating cloud licenses offer a simple solution for those looking to have a pool of licenses available to any of their team, world-wide.
+A pool of numerous licenses on one account can be shared between global locations such as offices, studios, or installations, delivering the license to the team member on demand wherever they have an internet connection.
+This is different from the Dongle based floating licensing, since that solution requires the Dongle and the local computers to be on the same LAN.

 Using Floating Cloud Licenses